Aakkash24/LSTM-MultiClass-Classification/README.md

 Evaluation: The trained LSTM model's performance will be evaluated using evaluation metrics suitable for multiclass classification, such as accuracy, precision, recall, and F1-score.
 The model's predictions on the test set will be compared with the ground truth labels to assess its effectiveness in classifying news articles into the correct categories.

 Hyperparameter Tuning: The model's hyperparameters, such as learning rate, batch size, and dropout rate, will be tuned to improve the model's performance.
 Techniques like cross-validation or grid search can be employed to find the optimal combination of hyperparameters.

+By successfully implementing this LSTM multiclass classification project on the BBC World News dataset, you will be able to develop a model that can automatically categorize news articles into different topics, which can be valuable in various applications such as content recommendation, news aggregation, and topic-based analysis.